 3. Resistance Band Floor Press

 The resistance band floor press is another excellent upper body workout.
 It primarily strengthens chest and tricep muscles and increases your pushing strength and muscle mass.
-It also helps you scale up for challenging movements, such as the banded pushup and bench press.

 - Lie on the mat on your back and wrap the resistance band below and across your back.

 - Exhale, hold for a second, squeeze your pecs at the top, and return to the start.
-That’s one rep!

 4. Standing Single-arm Chest Press

-How to perform single-arm standing press:
+How to perform a single-arm standing press:

 - Grab the handle in your right hand with your palm facing down.

-- Keep your torso perpendicular to the floor and press the band forward until your arm is straight and pecs are engaged.
+- Keep your torso perpendicular to the floor and press the band forward until your arm is straight and your pecs are engaged.

 - Hold for a second and then return to the beginning position.
-That’s one rep!

-5. Resistance Band Alternate Floor Press
+5. Resistance Band Bench Press

 6. Resistance Band Standing Incline Press